achaljhawar/blackjack/README.md

 Assumptions:
 - dealer hits on soft 17 (Ace+6)
 - a game can have only 3 end results (win, lose or push/tie)
-- player doesn't lose his bet when he reloads , he can rejoin whenever he wants
+- The player doesn’t lose their bet when they reload and can rejoin whenever they want.
 - rest all rules are followed as per the guidelines

 ## Setup